chef-boneyard/chef-rfc/new/file-content-verification.md

   end
 end

+# This should succeed on most systems
+template "/tmp/wombat" do
+  verify "/usr/bin/true"
+end

 # This should raise an error
 template "/tmp/bar" do
   verify do |path|
     false
   end
+end

+# This should raise an error on most systems
+template "/tmp/turtle" do
+  verify "/usr/bin/false"
 end

 # This should pass